 We will examine our experiences and understanding of power, privilege, and oppression through exploring structures of oppression, different “-Isms,” and how the variety of identities we hold each contribute to and transform our experiences of the world.

 We will continue to discuss intersectionality and our own experiences of privilege and oppression.
 We will also spend time examining allyship and ways we can act in solidarity to be better allies, and how to empower ourselves to push against oppression.
 We will explore ways to push back larger systems of oppression and power dynamics.

 We will discuss concepts of self-image, cultural variables for body image, and societal factors that contribute to the way we view ourselves.
-We will also begin to explore how women's sexuality is portrayed in different forms of popular media (magazines, television, films, music, etc.) and how these portrayals influence the ways women and society view women's sexuality, including influences such as age, race, class, and more.
+We will also begin to explore how sexuality (and bodies as sexual or objectified) is portrayed in different forms of popular media (magazines, television, films, music, etc.) and how these portrayals influence our relationship with our own bodies.

 Body Image Projects

 Participants will share introspections related to their relationship with their body/body image.
 Presentations usually span the entire class and can include images, poems, videos, collages, old pictures, etc.